-- a.
 Institutional uses are encouraged to locate in lands designated in a hamlet category.
-They are also permitted in the Rural Area designation. - b.
-Institutional uses shall be required to provide onsite servicing at levels acceptable to the appropriate approval authority.
+They are also permitted in the Rural Area designation.

-- c.
-Institutional uses shall conform to the provisions of the implementing zoning By-law - d.
-Buffering may be required between institutional uses and sensitive receptors.
+- a.
+Institutional uses shall be required to provide onsite servicing at levels acceptable to the appropriate approval authority. - b.
+Institutional uses shall conform to the provisions of the implementing zoning By-law - c.
+Buffering may be required between institutional uses and sensitive receptors in accordance with Section 7.2.1 of the Official Plan.